1940-1945. The resistance in the dutch province of Limburg

 - Police - Aid to People in Hiding L.O. - Nederweert -

 Lubertus Hindrikus Johannes Dusink lived, among other places, in Nederweert, where he worked as a municipal policeman.
-On March 10, 1943, he was relocated to Mierlo-Hout in connection with the reorganization of the police.
-He stayed in contact with Nederweert.
-Provided with the necessary papers, …
+On March 10, 1943, he was relocated to Mierlo-Hout in connection with …

 wall: left, row 39-04